Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Introduction

 \end{assum}

 Intuitively, if a group of agents influences the remaining ones, the former group is also influenced by the remaining ones by at least a proportional amount.
-Systems that satisfy this condition include symmetric systems ($a_{ij}(t) = a_{ji}(t)$), type-symmetric systems ($a_{ij}(t) \leq Ka_{ji}(t)$), and, as will be seen later, any system whose dynamics conserve a weighted average (with positive coefficients) of the agent values.
+This condition may seem hard to verify in general.
+But, several important particular classes of consensus seeking systems automatically satisfy it.
+These include symmetric systems ($a_{ij}(t) = a_{ji}(t)$), type-symmetric systems ($a_{ij}(t) \leq Ka_{ji}(t)$), and, as will be seen later, any system whose dynamics conserve a weighted average (with positive weights) of the agent values.

 Under the cut-balance condition (\ref{eq:cut_balance_intro}), and without any further assumptions, we prove that each value $x_i$ converges to a limit.
 Moreover, we show that $x_i$ and $x_j$ converge to the same limit if $i$ and $j$ belong to the same connected component of the ``unbounded interactions graph,'' i.e., the graph whose edges correspond to the pairs $(j,i)$ for which $\int_0^\infty a_{ij}(\tau)\, d\tau$ is unbounded.
 (As we will show, while this is a directed graph, each of its weakly connected components is also strongly connected.)
 Conversely, we prove that $x_i$ and $x_j$ generically converge to different limits if $i$ and $j$ belong to different connected components of that graph.
 (This latter result involves an additional technical assumption that $\int_0^Ta_{ij}(\tau)\,d\tau<\infty$ for every $T<\infty$.)
-Our method of proof is different from traditional convergence proofs for consensus seeking systems, which rely on either span-norm or quadratic norm contraction properties.
-It is inspired from and extends a technique used in \cite{BlondelHendrickxTsitsiklis:2009_APCT} for the special case of average-preserving systems.
-It consists of showing that for every $m\leq n$, a particular linear combination of the values of the $m$ agents with the smallest values is nondecreasing and bounded, and that its total increase rate eventually becomes bounded below by a positive number if two agents with unbounded interactions were to converge to different limits.